 The Company has a Continuous Disclosure Policy.
-This policy outlines the disclosure obligations of the Company and its subsidiaries as required under the Corporations Act 2001 (Cth) (the "Corporations Act") and the ASX Listing Rules.
+This policy outlines the disclosure obligations of the Company and its subsidiaries, as required under the Corporations Act and the ASX Listing Rules.
 This policy is designed to ensure that Riedel Resources complies with its continuous disclosure obligations under the Corporations Act and the ASX Listing Rules such that:

-- all investors have equal and timely access to material information; and - Riedel Resources announcements are factual and presented in a clear and balanced manner.
+- all investors have equal and timely access to material information; and - Riedel Resources' announcements are factual and presented in a clear and balanced manner.